Orchardleigh Estate: History

+19th and early 20th century: Duckworth family

 William Duckworth bought the Orchardleigh estate in 1855 and built the house in 1856.
 He was born in 1795 in Manchester.
 His father was George Duckworth who was lord of the manor in Over Darwen in the parish of Blackburn.
 When his father died in 1815 William and his brother Samuel inherited his estates.
 Samuel died in 1847 and as he was unmarried he also left his fortune to William.
-When William bought the Orchardleigh estate in 1855 he was an extremely wealthy man and was therefore able to afford the elegant house that still stands.
+When William bought the Orchardleigh estate in 1855 he was an extremely wealthy man and was therefore able to afford the costs of the house's construction.